Functional Medicine Pocketguide

 - Functional medicine practitioners seek to treat the nutritional and metabolic causes of disease rather than treating the symptoms of a particular disease.
 3

-- The American Heart Association released a statement for health care professionals stressing the importance of self-care/lifestyle approaches in the management of cardiovascular disease and stroke.
+- The American Heart Association released a statement for health care professionals stressing the importance of self-care/lifestyle approaches in the management cardiovascular disease and stroke.
 4

 What is Functional Medicine?